Scream 3: Plot

-Cotton Weary, now the host of a successful talk show, is contacted by Ghostface.
-The voice demands to know the whereabouts of Sidney Prescott.
-When Cotton refuses to cooperate, Ghostface breaks into his home and attacks his girlfriend Christine.
-Cotton rushes home, only for Ghostface to kill Christine, then Cotton, telling him he should have revealed Sidney's location.
+Cotton Weary, now a successful talk show host, is contacted by Ghostface, who demands to know the whereabouts of Sidney Prescott.
+When Cotton refuses to cooperate, Ghostface murders him and his girlfriend Christine.
+Detective Mark Kincaid contacts Gale Weathers to discuss Cotton's murder, prompting her to travel to Hollywood.
+She finds Dewey Riley working as an adviser on the set of Stab 3: Return To Woodsboro, the third film in the series based on the Ghostface murders.

-Detective Mark Kincaid contacts Gale Weathers to discuss the recent murders, prompting her to travel to Hollywood, where she finds Dewey Riley working as an adviser on the set of Stab 3, the third film in the series based on the Ghostface murders.
-Ghostface kills Stab 3 actress Sarah Darling, causing production of Stab 3 to be halted.
-The remaining cast, along with Dewey and Gale, gather at the home of Jennifer Jolie.
-Ghostface murders her bodyguard and uses a gas leak to cause an explosion, which kills fellow actor Tom Prinze.
+Ghostface kills Stab 3 actress Sarah Darling, halting the film's production to the frustration of director Roman Bridger.
+The remaining cast, along with Dewey and Gale, gather at the home of Jennifer Jolie, the actress playing Gale in Stab 3.
+Ghostface stabs Jennifer's bodyguard, Stone, to death and causes a gas explosion, killing co-star Tom Prinze.

-Sidney is living in seclusion as a crisis counselor for an abused women's hotline, fearing that another killer may strike.
-Having discovered Sidney's location, the killer begins taunting her by phone using a voice changer to sound like her deceased mother Maureen Prescott, forcing her out of hiding and drawing her to Hollywood.
+Elsewhere, Sidney is living in seclusion under an alias, fearing another killer may strike, and works as a crisis counselor for an abused women's hotline.
+Having uncovered her location, the killer begins taunting Sidney using a voice changer to sound like her deceased mother Maureen Prescott.
+Sidney travels to Hollywood, realizing she is no longer safe.
+Gale and Jennifer learn that Maureen briefly worked as an actress in the 1970s under the stage name "Rina Reynolds" and had been raped at a party held by Stab 3 producer John Milton.

-Martha Meeks, the sister of Sidney's friend Randy who was murdered while Sidney was in college, visits Sidney and the others to deliver a videotape that Randy made before his death, posthumously warning them that the rules of a horror film do not apply to anyone in the third and final film of a horror trilogy and that any of them, including "main character" Sidney, could die.
-Sidney is later attacked by Ghostface at a movie set, forcing the police to keep Sidney safe at their station.
+Martha Meeks, the sister of Sidney's murdered friend Randy, visits Sidney and the others to deliver a videotape that Randy made before his death.
+Randy posthumously warns them the rules of a horror film do not apply in the third film of a trilogy and that any of them could die.
+Sidney is later attacked by Ghostface on the Stab 3 set, forcing the police to hold her for protection.